 Responsiveness is key for securing new business (and for a positive client experience), but you’ll also need to make sure you’re communicating via secure channels and taking proper measures to keep all client communications confidential.

-Clio Connect is the secure client portal feature included for all of Clio’s clients’ clients.
+Clio Connect is the secure law firm client portal included for all of Clio’s clients’ clients.
 Attorneys can set up logins for their clients and exchange secure messages, share documents and resources (like Nicholas Hite does), and show clients upcoming dates, tasks for their cases, bills and more.

 One final statistical takeaway from the 2017 Legal Trends Report: “30% of millennials say they’d prefer to use technology to share legal documents with their lawyer, compared to 23% of Americans.”

 If you are a Clio user, you already have all you need to meet these clients’ expectations for convenience and responsiveness.
 If not, they offer a free trial to get you started.